Frequently asked questions

 "Can I alter the images?"

 It depends on what you mean by alter.
 My clients have full crop and sizing rights and your gallery will usually include black and white copies so you don't need to adjust them yourself.
-Some photos must be lightened inorder to print them in which case I can do for you or you can try to do on your own.
-However, most people who have little knowledge about photography and printing may have a hard time making adjustments themselves.
+Some photos must be lightened in order to print them, in which case, let me know and I can do it for you.

-I will also not be mad if you down if you decide to photoshop any acne, wrinkles, or body parts on your own or through face tune.
+I will not be mad and chase you down if you decide to photoshop any acne, wrinkles, or body parts on your own.
 For a fee, I can retouch your images for you.

 "Can I see all the images?"